richhowley/mbta-bus-tracking-skill/README.md

 #### Bus Tracking

 Bus tracking is similar to Arrival Times but Mycroft will continue to track busses, periodically updating their predicted arrival times, until they have passed the stop.
 By default Mycroft will track the next three busses and will announce updated arrival predictions every 30 seconds.
-These values can be changed in the skill settings on Home.
+These values can be changed in the skill settings on Mycroft Home.
 The minimum frequency of updates  is 30 seconds.

 As with Arrivals, say